Hayke Veldman

 Habbo Siebold "Hayke" Veldman (born 5 November 1969) is a Dutch politician, he was a member of the House of Representatives of the Netherlands for the People's Party for Freedom and Democracy from 25 June 2014 until 30 March 2021.

 Life

 Veldman was born on 5 November 1969 in Zoetermeer.
-After attending high school in Rosmalen, he proceeded to study history at the Radboud University Nijmegen between 1989 and 1995.
+After attending high school in Rosmalen, he studied history at the Radboud University Nijmegen between 1989 and 1995.
 Veldman worked as a policy worker for the municipalities of Geldermalsen, Eindhoven, Arnhem and Helmond between 1996 and 2010.
+He has had its own consultancy since 2010.
 He was member of the municipal council of Nijmegen from 16 March 2006 until 9 July 2014.
-On 25 June 2014 he entered the House of Representatives when he replaced Pieter Litjens, who became alderman in Amsterdam.
+On 25 June 2014, he entered the House of Representatives when he replaced Pieter Litjens, who became alderman in Amsterdam.
 His term in office ended 23 March 2017.
 He re-entered the House on 31 October 2017.
 During the COVID-19 pandemic in the Netherlands he was party spokesperson for the issue.
+After his departure from the Chamber, Veldman started his consultancy firm again.
+On 8 March 2021, he was appointed chairman of the Tilburg Court of Audit by the Tilburg city council.
+As of 1 February 2022, Veldman is a member of the Advisory Board on Regulatory Burden.
+On 21 May 2022, Veldman was elected the new president of the Royal Dutch Swimming Federation.
+Veldman has been an envoy for the Green Deal Sustainable Care since 1 June 2023.